 In World of Color: Celebrate!, dozens of Disney films are featured including 101 Dalmatians, Wreck-It Ralph, and Big Hero 6.
 Snippets are short and there is no reason to watch all the films to enjoy this water and light show.

 Some Rides Came Before the Movies!

 Yes, some of Walt Disney’s unique creations have been so popular over the years that movies have been made based on the Disneyland attractions.
+There are movies about Disneyland rides and attractions!
 There is the popular series of Pirates of the Caribbean movies, of course.
 The Haunted Mansion, Tower of Terror and Tomorrowland are also movies that spin off of Disneyland attractions.

 Movie Watching is Part of Trip Planning

 - Figure out how many movies you’d like to watch before your vacation and schedule them out, perhaps once a week for an at-home family movie night.
 Write them on the calender to create excitement!

 - Pinterest is a great place to go if you’d like to make the event even more special, perhaps with themed snacks, decorations or crafts.

 - If you don’t have the movies in your own collection, consider purchasing a few of the classics that you know you’ll want to watch again and again.
 Ask friends if you can borrow the movies that they have in their collections.
 Or request the films from the library, which is something we do quite frequently.

 CLICK THE IMAGE TO RECEIVE YOUR FREE DISNEY VACATION PLANNING VIDEO